jasongrimes/jekyll-chapterbook/README.md

 This theme can be run locally using Ruby.
 See the GitHub documentation about [testing your GitHub Pages site locally with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).

+## File organization

+Each chapter is written in its own Jekyll "page", and stored in the `_chapters` directory.

+The file name of a chapter is never shown in the book---chapters are automatically numbered, and the chapter name and link comes from the frontmatter `title` and `slug`.
+The chapter file name should begin with a number and a dash, so it appears in the correct order, plus a name that makes it easy for you to identify.

+For example:

+    _chapters/
+        010-intro.md
+        020-thesis.md
+        030-antithesis.md
+        040-synthesis.md
+        050-conclusion.md

 ## Code highlighting